chaseruskin/legoHDL/ROADMAP.md

 - [ ] have some way of notifying user that a block is missing from installations when trying to export

+- [ ] allow renaming of block and/or library name?

+- [ ] better commands/parsing? examples: --flag=value --market=open-market --git=url.git --open --soft 	--label="PINS=*.pins" --recursive

 - [ ] '-all' option on graph/export to grab all project-level code

 - [ ] add cool logging

-- [ ] see if improvements can be made to "set settings" code (config command)
+- [-] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml

 __Completed__
+- [x] ensure init command is up to par
+- [x] test having a remote project already (non-block), then running init
+- [x] test init adding a remote already to git repo and then doing legohdl command
+- [x] remotes that are not empty can be initialized using "legohdl init library.block -url.git"
+- [x] test init on blank git url
+- [x] must remove a git remote url from a block by doing "git remote remove 'name'"
+- [x] ensure download will download the entire remote ("clone") (unless no remote is configured and block is in cache)
 - [x] test making market from local to remote
 - [x] dynamically manage workspaces if created/deleted within settings.yml
 - [x] dynamically manage markets if deleted/added within settings.yml